 Rather than retiring from the sector, our philosophy is to be part of the solution and create safe and decent working conditions locally.
 By definition, artisanal miners rely on the most rudimentary tools and are often unable to achieve safe working conditions and effective production processes.
 The key to exploiting the sector's development potential is to provide access to the finance and investment needed to professionalize working conditions despite the small scale of activities.

 Our goal is to enable the estimated 150,000+ people in the Democratic Republic of the Congo to work safely and earn a decent income from their hard work.
 We ensure that no children are present, that the right measures are taken and that miners pay their fair share of taxes according to Congolese laws.

 Responsible sourcing starts with taking responsibility

-We do this by:
+We do this through:

 The FCA is still a young organisation.
-Last year was challenging due to a global pandemic and the political changes in the DRC, and yet we were still able to make meaningful progress, establishing ourselves and forging strong partnerships with local civil society and relevant governmental agencies.
-We have recently published our first impact report, dedicated to transparency and openness about both the success stories and challenges encountered by our young initiative, disclosing not only the impact that we have achieved thus far but also the finances of our organisation.
+The past year has been challenging due to a global pandemic and political changes in the Democratic Republic of the Congo.
+Nonetheless, we have been able to make significant progress, establish ourselves and form strong partnerships with local civil society and relevant government agencies.
+We recently published our first impact report, which is dedicated to transparency and openness regarding the successes and challenges of our young initiative and in which we not only disclose the successes achieved so far, but also the finances of our organization.